GenesisEducationKyiv/front-end-school-3-0-vrymariev/docs/adr/0003-file-validation-utility.md

 # ADR 0003: Introduce a Reusable File Validation Utility
+File checks were done in many different ways.
+This caused mistakes and extra work.
+A shared file check helps keep things the same and easier to change later.

 ## Decision
 Create a utility function `validateFile(file: File): ValidationResult` for use in all file uploads.